Mercury (element): Amalgams

 Mercury dissolves many metals such as gold and silver to form amalgams.
-Iron is an exception, and iron flasks have traditionally been used to trade mercury.
-Several other first row transition metals with the exception of manganese, copper and zinc are also resistant in forming amalgams.
+Iron is an exception, and iron flasks have traditionally been used to transport the material.
+Several other first row transition metals (with the exception of manganese, copper and zinc) are also resistant in forming amalgams.
 Other elements that do not readily form amalgams with mercury include platinum.
 Sodium amalgam is a common reducing agent in organic synthesis, and is also used in high-pressure sodium lamps.

 Mercury readily combines with aluminium to form a mercury-aluminium amalgam when the two pure metals come into contact.
 Since the amalgam destroys the aluminium oxide layer which protects metallic aluminium from oxidizing in-depth (as in iron rusting), even small amounts of mercury can seriously corrode aluminium.
 For this reason, mercury is not allowed aboard an aircraft under most circumstances because of the risk of it forming an amalgam with exposed aluminium parts in the aircraft.

-Mercury embrittlement is the most common type of liquid metal embrittlement.
+Mercury embrittlement is the most common type of liquid metal embrittlement, as mercury is a natural component of some hydrocarbon reservoirs and will come into contact with petroleum processing equipment under normal conditions.